Feeling Dread at Night: Why It Happens and What to Do Before Bed

 Having a feeling of dread in the evening means the body's held signals may be becoming clearer as the day slows down.
 Evening is the transition point: the tasks are ending, the next day is getting closer, and whatever was postponed during daylight has more room to be felt.

 This is why a feeling of dread at night often begins before bedtime.
+Your stomach drops as the room goes quiet.
 It may show up while making dinner, sitting in a quiet room, scrolling without relief, looking at tomorrow's calendar, or noticing that your body feels heavier as the light changes.
 The dread is not always about darkness.
 It may be about the loss of daytime momentum.

 In Preveal's framework, feelings of dread at night become clearer when they are read through three layers: Body Signal, such as chest pressure or a sinking stomach; Emotional Tone, such as reluctance, pressure, or unease; and Life Context, such as tomorrow's demands, an unresolved conversation, money pressure, grief, or a decision you have not fully faced.